 |Manufacturer/Major Subsidiary||Emerson Electric/Techtronic Industries||Techtronic Industries|

-Ryobi tools humble beginnings started with die-cast products.
-And although Ryobi Seisakusho Co., Ltd was founded in 1943, it took until 1968 before they finally manufactured power tools.
+Ryobi tools had humble beginnings with die-cast products.
+The company, Ryobi Seisakusho Co., Ltd, was founded in 1943, but it wasn’t until 1968 that they ventured into manufacturing power tools.

-If you ask our industry experts, the big break of the Ryobi brand came when the company acquired Diehl Motor Company assets and became a Sears Craftsman supplier.
-Up to this day, the Ryobi line has been the go-to brand for many professionals and newbies alike.
+If you ask industry experts, the big break of the Ryobi brand came when the company acquired Diehl Motor Company assets and became a Sears Craftsman supplier.
+To this day, I’ve noticed that the Ryobi line remains a top choice for both seasoned professionals and newcomers.

 Besides gardening equipment and power tools, Ryobi products ventures in other markets like offset printing presses, chemical sprayers, and door closers.

 Ridgid tools have extensive business experience like the DeWalt and Craftsman brand.
 Having been founded in 1923 in Ohio, it’s no surprise that they continue to dominate the power tool industry.

 The rise of Ridgid came in 1966 when Emerson Electric became their subsidiary.
 If you don’t know, it’s a known manufacturer of high-quality tools like Milwaukee.
 As of today, Ridgid products continue to be innovated to handle tougher jobs for professionals.

 But what caught my attention the most is the fact that both Ryobi and this consumer brand came from the same parent company, which is TTI.

 Features of Ryobi and Ridgid